-It is the most famous amphitheatre in the world, as well as the largest, but why is it known as the Colosseum (Italian: Colosseo)?
+It is the most famous amphitheatre in the world, as well as the largest, but why is it known as the Colosseum (or Colosseo in Italian)?

 It is not known (accounts vary) whether the statue depicted Nero or Sol, the Roman god of the sun.
 Perhaps, it depicted Nero as Sol.
 We may never know, but what we do know is that the statue long outlasted Nero (who committed suicide on June 9th, 68), albeit with a series of alterations to its facial features (to remove any resemblance to the emperor).